hucik14/rational-linkages/docs/source/index.rst

 - **Johannes Gerstmayr**, University of Innsbruck, Austria, for the help with creating the interface to his `Exudyn`_ :footcite:p:`Gerstmayr2023` software.
 More on this in section :ref:`exudyn_info`.
 - **Georg Nawratil**, Technical University of Vienna, Austria,
 - and **Zijia Li**, Chinese Academy of Sciences, China, for their help with the implementation of the Combinatorial Search Algorithm of collision-free linkages :footcite:p:`Li2020`.
 More on this in section :ref:`combinatorial_search`.
+- **Johannes Siegele**, Austrian Academy of Sciences, Austria, for his help with the implementation of the algorithm for motion interpolation of 4 poses.
+More on this in section :ref:`interpolation_background`.

 **References**